 Can I still rent property if I am under debt restructuring?

-The GOOD NEWS is: you can!!
+The GOOD NEWS is, Yes you can!

 When my debt review application is successful and the assessment shows I am over-indebted, will I be able to apply for a new loan or credit card?